AdriannaP122/API-Testing-Project-For-OMDb-API/README.md

 The following issues were identified while running the postman tests:<br>

-Bug: Invalid API Key does not return proper error message
+Bug: Invalid API Key does not return proper error message.<br>
-Preconditions: Use an incorrect API key in the request.
+Preconditions: Use an incorrect API key in the request.<br>
 Steps to reproduce:
 1. Send a GET request to 'http://www.omdbapi.com/?t=Titanic&apikey=INVALID_KEY'.
 2. Check the response.